Gimi818/InsuranceCompany/README.md

  <a href="https://www.docker.com/" target="_blank" rel="noreferrer"> <img src="https://mapstruct.org/images/mapstruct.png" alt="docker" width="80" height="50"/></a>
  </a> <a href="https://www.java.com" target="_blank" rel="noreferrer"> <img src="https://junit.org/junit4/images/junit5-banner.png" alt="java" width="90" height="50"/>
  <a href="https://www.java.com" target="_blank" rel="noreferrer"> <img src="https://javadoc.io/static/org.mockito/mockito-core/1.9.5/org/mockito/logo.jpg" alt="java" width="90" height="50"/></a> </p>

+ ## To run the application, follow these steps:
+- Install Intellij IDEA and MySql on your computer.
+- Clone the repository in Intellij IDEA using the link https://github.com/Gimi818/CarInsurance.git
+- Run the applications in Intellij IDEA.
+- Check the available endpoints at the link localhost:8080/swagger-ui/index.html#/
+- Try the apllications in Postaman , the steps how to do it are below.

  ## How to use apllication in postman